-Since 2000, there have been numerous untreated and unfiltered water samples collected at the Buckman diversion location, as well as upstream at the Otowi Bridge.
-Based on the results of these samples, the IPR team identified 35 chemicals and 15 radionuclides as "constituents of interest" (COIs).
+Since 2000, there have been numerous untreated and unfiltered water samples collected at the Buckman diversion location, as well as at locations downstream and upstream of Buckman.
+Based on an evaluation of the results of these samples, the IPR team identified 35 chemicals and 15 radionuclides as "constituents of interest" (COIs).
 These samples were collected during normal river flow conditions, i.e., when storm events were not occurring.